By: F11-03 Since: Feb 2020 Licence: MIT

 Alternative 2:

-.
+review INDEX.
 FoodieBot shows the review edit screen to type a review message.-

 Pros: Remove the need to do any checking on prefixes.